nikolaystrikhar/gutenberg-forms/readme.txt

 * No Bulky Form Builder - Build Forms Directly in Gutenberg Editor.
 * Easy Form Layouts using builtin Form Columns Block.
-* Create Multi-Step / Multi-Page Forms Easily.
+* Create Multi Step Forms Easily.
-* Conditional Logic - Show/hide fields conditionally.
+* Conditional Forms - Show/hide fields conditionally.
 * Form Entries - Form Entries are recorded in the database and accessible via WordPress admin.
 * Use Forms Anywhere - You can create standalone forms using Gutenberg and use it anywhere using a shortcode.
 That Gutenberg Forms compatible with any WordPress page builder.
 * Dynamically populate field values via URL parameters.